AguaClara/Textbook/Sedimentation/Sed_Derivations.rst

 :math:`v_{Slide}` is the terminal sedimentation velocity of the slowest-settling floc that can slide down an incline.
 Flocs with with terminal velocity (the slide velocity) will be held stationary on the incline because of a balance between gravitational forces and fluid drag.
 Flocs with a terminal velocity lower than :math:`v_{Slide}` will be carried out of the top of the settler (i.e., they will rollup) even if they settle onto the settler wall.
 Thus, the slide terminal velocity represents a constraint on the ability of plate settlers to capture flocs.

-What happens if the primary particles are less dense? [[need more explanation]] :math:`v_{Slide}` will increase because the particles need to be able to settle faster in order to not experience rollup.
+What happens if the primary particles are less dense?
+:math:`v_{Slide}` will increase because the particles need to be able to settle faster in order to not experience rollup.

 .. _figure_vsettle_vslide: